Valenzuela City School of Mathematics and Science: History

-Foundation
+Valenzuela City Science High School

-The Valenzuela City School of Mathematics and Science traces its roots to the Science Oriented Experimental Class (SOEC), an education program organized by former Valenzuela City mayor Jose Emmanuel Carlos.
-SOEC was initiated in school year 1996–97 "to shape and produce globally competitive and morally upright individuals who will serve as foundation of [the] nation's great success."
-The class, which was composed of 40 academically outstanding students, was housed at the city's national high school, the Valenzuela National High School (VNHS), in Barangay Marulas.
+The Science Oriented Experimental Class (SOEC) was initiated in school year 1996–1997 "to shape and produce globally competitive and morally upright individuals who will serve as the foundation of [the] nation's great success."
+It was an education program organized by former Valenzuela City Mayor Jose Emmanuel Carlos.
+The class was housed at the Valenzuela National High School (VNHS), in Barangay Marulas, and it was composed of 40 academically outstanding students.

-On May 14, 2003, seven years after SOEC was created, an ordinance establishing a science high school from the original SOEC was approved.
+On May 14, 2003, seven years after SOEC was created, Valenzuela City Ordinance No. 37 s.
+2003 was approved, establishing a science high school from the original SOEC.
 The school, under the name Valenzuela City Science High School, was to be funded by the local School Board of Valenzuela.

-Valenzuela City Science High School

-On February 8, 2003, a memorandum was sent to all principals of public and private elementary schools of the city, requesting them to inform their graduating students to apply for the qualifying examination for the upcoming admission of first year high school students in VCSHS.
-With 200 applicants administered, 108 students passed the admission tests (consisting of an intelligence quotient test, proficiency test, and interview).
+On February 8, 2003, a memorandum was sent to all principals of public and private elementary schools in the city, requesting to inform graduating students to apply for the qualifying examination for the upcoming admission of first-year high school students at VCSHS.
+With 200 applicants administered, 108 students passed the admission tests (consisting of an intelligence quotient test, a proficiency test, and an interview).
 They enrolled at the new school with Brian E. Ilan as the first principal.
 On June 9, 2003, the first VCSHS Parents, Teachers, and Community Association (PTCA) was formed.

-From the original six teachers, the institution added eight teachers.
+From the original six teachers, the institution added eight.
 Additional students made the VCSHS community larger as the years passed.
-At the beginning of the school year 2005–06, VCSHS moved to its newly constructed building at A. Marcelo Street in Barangay Dalandanan.
-City mayor Sherwin Gatchalian inaugurated the new house and 4th year students entered VCSHS.
-During the year, Ilan was replaced by Lagrimas B. Bayle as the new school principal.
-Through her time, a recorded shortest graduation (as observed by teachers) happened for the 15 students of SOEC passing the 4th year curriculum of ValSci.
+At the beginning of the school year 2005–2006, VCSHS moved to its newly constructed building at A. Marcelo Street in Barangay Dalandanan.
+City Mayor Sherwin Gatchalian inaugurated the new house, and 4th year students entered VCSHS.
+According to the teachers at the time, a recorded shortest graduation happened for the 15 students of SOEC passing the 4th year curriculum of ValSci.

-By the school year 2006–07, Genindina M. Sumbillo entered ValSci from Valenzuela National High School–Mapulang Lupa Annex to replace Lagrimas B. Bayle.
-Before the end of school year 2007–08, Arneil D. Aro replaced Sumbillo who had been promoted as principal of Caruhatan National High School.
-And at the midst of 2011–12, Edelina I. Golloso took the principal seat replacing Aro.
-Ilan resumed his duties as principal, relieving Golloso of her overseeing duties starting the last quarter of the SY 2011–12.
-The following year, in September, Ilan was again relieved from the position, with Jameson H. Tan replacing him.